oplS15projects/Racket-QA/webpage.md

 * Yong Cho

 ##Overview
 Racket-QA is a set of utilities that expand on RackUnit to provide a Regression Harness that QA Engineers could potentially use if coding in Racket.
-Along with automated testing, Racket-QA also provides a means of standardizing documentation in code so it can also be displayed properly in web pages.
+Along with automated testing, Racket-QA also provides a means of standardizing documentation in code so it can also be processed and displayed in web pages.

 ##Screenshot
 ![master-gui-page.png](https://raw.githubusercontent.com/oplS15projects/Racket-QA/master/demo/master-gui-page.png)